hannah-y-gao/ARENA_Capstone/README.md

 For the *differences* in probabilities between pre- and post- MLP locations in the residual stream:
 - MLP_7, MLP_10, and MLP_11 seem to be destructive (caused a decrease in correct probs)
 - MLP_8 and MLP_9 are constructive (caused an increase in correct probs)
-- Overall, MLP_10 appears to be the most destructive while MLP_9 seems the most constructive
+- **Overall, MLP_10 appears to be the most destructive while MLP_9 seems the most constructive**

 ## Pre- and post- layer 9 MLP

-Normalized logit predictions for each day across all prompts pre-MLP-9:
+Normalized logit predictions for each day across all prompts pre-MLP-9 (at resid_mid):
 ![Normalized logits pre MLP 9](./temporal_rep/imgs/L9_pre.png "Normalized logits pre MLP 9")

-Normalized logit predictions for each day across all prompts post-MLP-9:
+Normalized logit predictions for each day across all prompts post-MLP-9 (at resid_post):
 ![Normalized logits post MLP 9](./temporal_rep/imgs/L9_post.png "Normalized logits post MLP 9")

 MLP_9 shifts logits from the main diagonal to right below the diagonal.